sudocode-ai/sudopod/.sudocode/loadbalancing/LOADBALANCING_IMPLEMENTATION_PLAN.md

   - Calculates total and per-node resource utilization
   - Identifies empty or underutilized nodes
   - Respects the minimum node count from configuration
-  - Actively initiates the Nomad drain process for selected nodes
+  - Uses the `DrainNode` method to initiate draining
   - Marks nodes as pending drain in the Node struct
   - Leverages the instance removal process from Phase 1 after drain is complete